SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 - The values in the “Number of Reviews” column were updated considering data from all sources.
 - Average ratings were calculated as the arithmetic mean of star ratings for each university.
 - A new Timestamp column was added for convenient date handling in further analysis.

+# 3. 📊 Exploratory Data Analysis (EDA)
+A plot of the distribution of review counts over time was created.
+The highest user activity was observed during 2017–2021, which may indicate an increased interest in discussing the quality of education during this period.

 ## 🛠 Technologies